-- Hong Kong Island has a more upmarket feel whereas Kowloon has many older neighbourhoods and buildings.
+- Hong Kong Island has a more upmarket feel whereas Kowloon has many older neighborhoods and buildings.

-- Kowloon has more traditional Chinese culture whereas Hong Kong Island is much more westernised and international.
+- Kowloon has more traditional Chinese culture whereas Hong Kong Island is much more westernized and international.

 - Kowloon is generally better for shopping as it has a wide range of malls and markets.
-Hong Kong Island does have some luxury malls too.
+Hong Kong Island has fewer options but more luxury shopping malls.

-- Most of the main attractions are located on Hong Kong Island.
+- Most of Hong Kong’s main attractions are located on Hong Kong Island.

 Hong Kong Island would be a better choice if you want to stay centrally, close to all the main attractions and your budget is mid-range to high-end.

-You will spend a bit more time on public transport here as many of the main attractions in Hong Kong are on Hong Kong Island but there are certainly plenty of things to do in Kowloon too.
+You will spend a bit more time on public transport if you stay in Kowloon as most of Hong Kong’s main attractions are on Hong Kong Island but there are certainly plenty of things to do in Kowloon too.

-It’s good to know the public transport here is fast, modern and easy to use so even if you do want to visit Hong Kong Island, you’ll be there in no time.
+When I visited recently, I found the public transport to be super fast, modern and easy to use so even if you do want to visit Hong Kong Island, you’ll be there in no time.

 Location – Kowloon vs Hong Kong Island

 The first thing to note is that Hong Kong Island, as the name suggests, is an island that sits just off the mainland whereas Kowloon is on the mainland itself.